How to Paint Over Your Old Terrazzo Flooring?

 Step 1- Strip the floor

-Using a floor wax remover, strip off the build-up wax or debris.
+Using a floor wax remover, strip off the buildup of wax or debris.

-If there is a layer of sealer or a polish already present, use a wire brush or an electric floor scrubber to strip them off.
+If there is a layer of sealer or a polish already present, use a wire brush or an electric floor scrubber to strip it off.

 Step 2- Acid etch to open the pores